rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 `lxc exec proxyha vi /etc/haproxy/haproxy.cfg`

-Note that we have commented out all of the HTTPS protocol lines for now.
+Note that we have commented out all the HTTPS protocol lines for now.
 In a production environment, you'd want to use a wildcard certificate that would cover your web servers and enable HTTPS:

 ```
 global